 - Selected projects will receive $10,000 in funding.

 For full information about the program and to read about past projects, visit the Davis Projects for Peace website.
 We highly recommend reading through the Davis web site in advance of submitting your application so that you are fully informed about the program and application guidelines.

-The application period for Summer 2013 has passed.
-We will begin accepting submissions for Summer 2014 in November 2013 and the deadline for submissions will likely be January 2014.
+We will begin accepting submissions for summer 2014 in November 2013.
+The deadline for submissions is January 20, 2014.

 Note that student contact with the Davis UWC Scholars office is PROHIBITED.
-Alternatively, please email Walter Rodriguez in the Office of Civic Action and Engagement with any questions.
+Alternatively, please email Stephanie Gross in Student Engagement.